mooreds/docs-1/references/connectors/stripe-documentation.md

 ## cancel_payout

-<p>A previously created payout can be canceled if it has not yet been paid out.
+A previously created payout can be canceled if it has not yet been paid out.
 Funds will be refunded to your available balance.
-You may not cancel automatic Stripe payouts.</p>
+You may not cancel automatic Stripe payouts.

 <details><summary>Parameters</summary>